Nihith007/IDAI1031000465-Nihith-Ram-Bikkina/README.md

 The application was built with Streamlit and integrated with the Gemini API to generate AI-driven responses.
 The complete project was hosted on GitHub and deployed on Streamlit Cloud, allowing public access to the web application.

+* Open Google AI Studio and sign in with a Google account.
+* Go to API keys / Get API key and click Create API key.
+* Select or create a Google Cloud project and copy the generated Gemini API key.
+* Open your Streamlit app code and configure the Gemini client using st.secrets["GEMINI_API_KEY"] instead of hardcoding the key.
+* Upload the project files to GitHub, ensuring no API keys are included in the repository.
+* Log in to Streamlit Cloud and deploy the app by selecting the repository, branch, and main file.
+* After deployment, open the app settings in Streamlit Cloud and go to Secrets.
+* Add GEMINI_API_KEY = "your_api_key_here" in the secrets section and save.
+* Restart or refresh the app to apply the secret.
+* Test the application to confirm that AI-generated responses are working correctly.

 **Live app link:** https://idai1031000465nihithrambikkina-4ypsjvkap2xaakm3mkhtf6.streamlit.app/

 # Screenshots